 At the end of the third year, selected Medical and Dental students may be permitted to undertake an intercalated course.
-Medical and Dental students can apply for either a one-year Honours degree, BSc (MedSci) or BSc (DentSci) degree within the College of Medical, Veterinary & Life Sciences, College of Arts or be admitted at the discretion of the College of Science and Engineering to study for the Degree of BSc Honours.
-We also welcome applicants from other Universities
+Medical and Dental students can apply for either a one-year Honours degree, BSc (MedSci) or BSc (DentSci) degree within the College of Medical, Veterinary & Life Sciences or College of Arts.
+We also welcome applicants from other Universities.

 One Year Intercalated Degree Courses

 All of these subjects will be of value to the future doctor or dentist in whatever field he/she may practise.
 An important aspect of the BSc (MedSci) and BSc (DentSci) degrees is that the student makes contact with research workers, develops an understanding of research methods, and participates in a research project.

 Numbers on particular courses are limited and students may not always be offered their first choice of subject.
 Students are advised to identify a number of alternative options.

 Brief summaries of the intercalated programmes are given.
 For further information, please email the noted contacts.

 Candidates may be admitted after the third year of the MBChB course or the second year of the BDS course, at the discretion of the School of Medicine, to study for a BSc degree and to re-enter the medical or dental course thereafter.
 Normally study is for a BSc (Honours) degree which takes two years.